vanvalenlab/deepcell-tf/CONTRIBUTING.md

 [issues with the "good first issue" label](https://github.com/vanvalenlab/deepcell-tf/labels/good%20first%20issue) and then take a look at the
 [issues with the "contributions welcome" label](https://github.com/vanvalenlab/deepcell-tf/labels/stat%3Acontributions%20welcome).
-These are issues that we believe are particularly well suited for outside contributions.
+These are issues that we believe are well suited for outside contributions.
 If you decide to start on an issue, leave a comment so that other people know that you're working on it.
 If you want to help out, but not alone, use the issue comment thread to coordinate.

 ### Contribution guidelines and standards